radix-io/hands-on/README.md

 ## Reservations

-ATPESC 2023 attendees will have access to a 64 node reservation on Theta (ALCF) from Noon to 9pm CT to execute hands-on exercises as part of the I/O track.
+ATPESC 2023 attendees will have access to a 128 node reservation on Polaris (ALCF) from 9am to 9pm CT to execute hands-on exercises as part of the I/O track.

-On Theta, submit your jobs to the `ATPESC2022` queue and the `ATPESC2022` allocation using the `-A ATPESC2022` and `-q ATPESC2022` options in your job script or qsub command line.
-You can use the /grand/projects/ATPESC2022/usr/ directory for data storage; please create a subdirectory there based on your username to avoid conflicts with other users.
+On Polaris, submit your jobs to the `ATPESC2023` queue and the `ATPESC2023` allocation using the `-A ATPESC2023` and `-q ATPESC2023` options in your job script or qsub command line.
+You can use the /grand/projects/ATPESC2023/usr/ directory for data storage; please create a subdirectory there based on your username to avoid conflicts with other users.

-## Initial setup (ALCF Theta)
+## Initial setup (ALCF Polaris)

 * Confirm account access if you haven't already (see presenters for details)
-* Log on to Theta
+* Log on to Polaris
 * Download the tutorial materials to your home directory.
   * `mkdir atpesc-io`
   * `cd atpesc-io`
   * `git clone https://github.com/radix-io/hands-on.git`
   * `cd hands-on`
 * Set up your environment to have access to the utilities needed for the hands-on exercises
-  * `source ./theta-setup-env.sh`
+  * `source ./polaris-setup-env.sh`

 ## Darshan

 ### Running hands-on example programs

-All Darshan hands-on examples are set up for use on the Theta (ALCF) system.
+All Darshan hands-on examples are set up for use on the Polaris (ALCF) system.
-See the Theta setup instructions above to configure your baseline environment.
+See the Polaris setup instructions above to configure your baseline environment.

 * Compile example programs and submit into the job queue (see below for